lunaSnowflake/The-Spark-Foundation-Tasks/README.md

 # The-Spark-Foundation-Tasks
-This repository will include the task that have been completed at The Spark Foundation.
+This repository will include the tasks that have been performed at The Spark Foundation. https://internship.thesparksfoundation.info/

 <> Sport - Exploratory Data Analysis: ‘Indian Premier League’